Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Algorithm Details of Tree-Structured Parzen Estimator

 \subsection{Kernel Functions}

-The kernel function is used to build the surrogate model in TPE.
-For the discussion of the kernel function, we consistently use the notation $k_d: \X_d \times \X_d \rightarrow \mathbb{R}_{\geq 0}$ to refer to the kernel function in the $d$-th dimension and focus on the uniform weight for simplicity.
+This section explains the control parameters in the kernel functions.
+Notice that this section consistently denotes the kernel function for the $d$-th dimension as $k_d: \X_d \times \X_d \rightarrow \mathbb{R}_{\geq 0}$ and the uniform weight is used for simplicity.